ci-lab-cz/crem-ml/README.md

 randomly drawn from those  generated on current step; random fragments for a given compound are fragments randomly drawn from fragments resulting from breaking that compound.)
 Randomness can be  switched off for "safer" but less novel results.

-Note on QSAR model qualiy
+Note on QSAR model quality
 -------------------------
-THe metod uses  QSAR models built in advance.
-The prformance critically depends on their quality
+The method uses  QSAR models built in advance.
+The performance critically depends on their quality

 Installation
 -------------